Blue Shield's utilization management decisions

 • For inpatient rehabilitation that can be provided on an outpatient basis.

-Blue Shield applies evidence-based clinical criteria and Blue Shield Medical Policy to determine medical necessity.
+Blue Shield applies evidence-based clinical criteria and Blue Shield medical policy to determine medical necessity.
 Blue Shield and Blue Shield Life use the UM criteria found in the following resources to determine medical appropriateness and coverage.
 The resources are not listed in use order for utilization management and medically necessary decisions.
 The specific hierarchy for each line of business is determined by regulatory government bodies.
 For example, Medicare requires use of the Medicare Managed Care Manual and NCD/LCD’s first.

 • Center for Medicare & Medicaid Services (CMS) and other state and federal guidelines